Fast-moving wildfire in the Canadian Rockies ravages the picturesque resort town of Jasper

 There were no immediate reports of injuries, following a mass evacuation of the picturesque resort and a neighboring national park earlier in the week, but Jasper Mayor Richard Ireland said in a letter on the town’s website that the wildfire “ravaged our beloved community.”

-Danielle Smith, the premier of Alberta province, said from 30% to 50% of the town's structures are potentially damaged.
-“We don’t know which structures have been damaged and which ones are destroyed, but that’s going to be a significant rebuild and significant displacement,” Smith said.
+Danielle Smith, the premier of Alberta province, said from 30% to 50% of the town's structures are potentially damaged or destroyed, saying “that’s going to be a significant rebuild and significant displacement.”

-Smith teared up talking about the beauty of Jasper, noting that many families from the province regularly visit.

-“We share the sense of loss with all who live in town,” Smith said at a news conference in Edmonton, Alberta.
-“Alberta’s government will provide the support needed to families and communities to recover and rebuild.”
+“We share the sense of loss with all who live in town,” Smith said at a news conference in Edmonton, Alberta, while pledging her government's support for the community to rebuild.

 Jasper and the neighboring Jasper National Park had been menaced by fires from both the north and south, and the town’s 5,000 full-time residents — along with 20,000 visitors -- fled on short notice late Monday and Tuesday when the fires flared up.